 Roy Ward Baker directed this and despite some sloppy moments like the knife I think he manages to create a darker, and gloomier atmosphere than the previous films in the series.
 Even more so than Dracula Has Risen From the Grave, this film feels bleak, and pessimistic, with its more sympathetic characters dying gruesome deaths and a much darker, more flamboyantly sadistic Dracula.

-Overall I’d rank this as one of my favorite entries in the series.
+Overall I’d rank this as one of my favourite entries in the series.
 4 and a half stars.
 Half a star off for some of the shoddy production values like the bats, but still an above average Dracula flick.

 Notes and Trivia

 - Roy Ward Baker felt that Dennis Waterman was hopelessly miscast as the main hero and it was actually the studio’s insistence that he appear in the film.

 - Patrick Troughton and Christopher Lee worked together on a previous Hammer film called the Gorgon.

 - This was Christopher Lee’s 5th performances as Dracula in a Hammer film, but it was his 6th overall as he appeared in Jess Franco’s adaptation of Dracula opposite Herbert Lom as Van Helsing in between Taste the Blood of Dracula and Scars of Dracula.

 - This is Michael Ripper’s final Hammer Horror film.